Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment

 This model of BRWre has been introduced by Biggins and Kyprianou in \cite{BiK04}.
-Huang and Liu \cite{HuL14} proved that the maximal displacement in the process grows at ballistic speed almost surely, and obtained central limit theorems and large deviations principles for the counting measure of the process, additional results on the behaviour of the so-called bulk of the BRWre may be found in \cite{GLW14,HLL14}, studied the growth rate in the bulk of the process, deriving a central limit theorem and a large deviation principle.
+Huang and Liu \cite{HuL14} proved that the maximal displacement in the process grows at ballistic speed almost surely, and obtained central limit theorems and large deviations principles for the counting measure of the process.
+Additional results on the behavior of the so-called bulk of the BRWre may be found in \cite{GLW14,HLL14}, where the growth rate in the bulk of the process is studied, and a central limit theorem and a large deviation principle are derived.
 Prior to these results, other kind of random environments have been studied for the branching random walk.
-For example, Baillon, Clément, Greven and den Hollander \cite{BCGH} considered a branching random walk in which individuals reproduce depending on their position.
+For example, Baillon, Clément, Greven and den Hollander \cite{BCGH} considered a branching random walk in which the reproduction of individuals depending on their position, instead of the time at which they were alive.
 Hu and Yoshida \cite{HuY}, as well as other authors, took interest in branching random walks in space-time random environment.

 \paragraph*{Notation and assumptions.} Given a sequence $(x_n) \in \R^\N$, we write $O_\P(x_n)$ for a sequence of random variables $(X_n, n \in \N)$ such that $(X_n/x_n)$ is tight.
 Similarly, $o_\P(x_n)$ denotes a sequence of random variables $(X_n, n \in \N)$ such that $\frac{X_n}{x_n} \to 0$ in $\P$-probability.
 Moreover $C$ and $c$ stand for two positive constants respectively large enough and small enough, that may change from line to line.